 Research also shows that what children eat can make a difference in their performance, too.
-The body and brain need a variety of nutrients to perform at their peak and greasy chips, candy and sugar-laden soda aren’t going to cut it.
+The body and brain need a variety of nutrients to perform at their peak.
+Greasy chips, candy and sugar-laden soda aren’t going to cut it.

-But getting children to eat healthy is a perennial parental challenge, especially when their favorite food changes on seemingly a weekly basis.
+But getting kids to eat healthy is a perennial parental challenge, especially when their favorite food changes on seemingly a weekly basis.

 It’s hard to believe that the preschooler who wouldn’t let anything green near her lips, the middle-schooler whose only vegetable was romaine lettuce and the high-schooler who lives on kale smoothies can all be the same person.

 But that is how diverse a child’s palate and preferences can be as they grow into adulthood.
 And their nutritional needs are changing right along with their preferences, says Holiday Zanetti, a senior research scientist and clinical investigator for Nutrilite.